 Leaf Identification

-The leaves of the Black Gum are dark green and elliptical with entire margins.
+The leaves of the Black Gum are dark green and elliptical with entire margins and a slightly acuminate (tapered) tip.
 The veins are pinnate, and the leaves sometimes develop purple spots.
-The leaves turn a scarlet color and drop in the fall.
+The leaves can reach 5-6″ in length, and they turn a scarlet color and drop in the fall.

 Twig and Bud Identification